 Dobbiamo agire subito.
 Se aspettiamo, sarà troppo tardi.

 We must act immediately.
 If we wait, it will be too late.

 Chiudi subito quella porta!

-Now let’s see what the use of subito in Italian is.
+Now let’s see how to use subito in Italian.

 Use of subito in Italian

 We’ve said that subito in Italian is an adverb that can mean “immediately”, “right away” or “at once”, so it’s used to convey haste.
-It is perfectly interchangeable with immediatamente, which literally translates to immediately.
+It is perfectly interchangeable with immediatamente, which literally means immediately.
 This last adverb, however, is less common than subito.

-Subito, differently from English, is most often placed just after a verb, not at the end of the sentence.
+Unlike English, subito is most often placed immediately after a verb, not at the end of the sentence.

 Devo preparare subito i bagagli.

 Note, however, that subito can also mean “quickly” when it’s used as a synonym for “soon”.